Pre-retirement seminar information

 Phone (toll free) 800-441-2258

 Henrico County Public Schools – Payroll Office

 Send an email

-- Biweekly employees can choose to have their VALIC deductions set up for either 24 or 26 pay periods
+- Semi-monthly employees can choose to have their VALIC deductions set up for either 24 or 26 pay periods.

-The Virginia Retirement System (VRS) administers retirement plans, life insurance plans, and related services for its active members.
-Eligible members include full-time salaried, permanent employees of the Commonwealth of Virginia, participating local cities, towns, political subdivisions, and all Virginia school boards.
+The Virginia Retirement System, or VRS, administers retirement plans, life insurance plans and related services for its active members.
+Eligible members include full-time salaried, permanent employees of the Commonwealth of Virginia, participating local cities, towns, political subdivisions and all Virginia school boards.
 Henrico County participates in the Virginia Retirement System and pays the employer contribution of an eligible employee’s salary.
 Eligible employees contribute 5% of their salary to their member accounts.
 VRS members are “vested” when they have five years of VRS service credit.

 Plan 2: Members hired or rehired on or after July 1, 2010, with no pre-July 1 service credit are eligible to retire with an unreduced benefit at their normal social security retirement age with at least five years of service credit or when age and service equal 90.
 An employee’s highest consecutive 60 months of creditable compensation is used as the average final compensation.